AndroidPermissions/droid-perm/README.md

 -   Also open DroidPerm\\run-dir\\lib\\android-23-cr-stubs.zip

--   Copy the contet of the production dir ito the zip
+-   Copy the content of the production dir above into the zip above

 -   Copy droid-perm.jar and android-23-cr-stubs.zip to their respective
     locations in droid-perm plugin